lisamarie616/bring-it-rails-assessment/notes.md

-x added section for guests on event new page x added section for items on event new page x event show page--ordered guests, who's bringing what, and still needed sections

-* implement Destroy action for events
+x added section for guests on event new page x added section for items on event new page x event show page--ordered guests, who's bringing what, and still needed sections x implement Destroy action for events

 * do i want to list invited events on the same page as hosted events? yes, probably...handle this
 * give user the option to unassign an item (where should this go? maybe a button next to the user and item line in the who's bringing what section that is only visible to the host and the current user?)
 * add RSVP status to guests on event show page?